 Can you mend a broken heart after a long term relationship?
 Yes.
-Have faith in your ability to heal from heartbreak, and get familiar with the 7-step process ahead…
+Have faith in your ability to heal from heartbreak, and get familiar with the 8-step process ahead.

 At the end of a long term relationship, only a few lucky folks escape feeling free of heartbreak.
-Especially after a lengthy period of time, you likely expected this to last, and may have even counted on it to last.
-Is it even possible to heal from this severe a broken heart?
+You likely expected this to last, and maybe even counted on it to last.
+Is it even possible to heal from a severe broken heart?

 It’s understandable to feel the entire life you imagined is crumbling.
 Maybe you were imagining the rest of your life with this person — it could even be that you were preparing for marriage!
-Heartbreak and emotional pain tint your view of the world, and make it even harder to start over again.
+Heartbreak and emotional pain tint your view of the world, making it harder to start over again.

 During this time, nobody could blame you for feeling stuck, helpless, confused, or even altogether lost.
 Give yourself time, and know that you can and will heal.
 That said, it can be hard to know where to start.

 If you find yourself experiencing emotional numbness during this time, know that that’s actually common.
 Emotional numbness is a potential symptom of depression.
 You may be facing situational depression due to the break-up, but if you find that it’s a concern long-term, you might consider looking into getting professional treatment.